 \section{The Lorentz-Abraham-Dirac equation}

 Finding an equation of motion for a classical charged particle in its classical radiation field is a very old problem; see the exhaustive references in \cite{rohrlich2007classical,lyle2010self,spohn2004dynamics,penrose1990emperor}.
 Since point particles lead to divergences within classical electrodynamics, different remedies have been explored.
-One approach is to modify Maxwell's equations as has been done by Born-Infeld \cite{born1934foundations} or Bopp-Podolsky \cite{podolsky1948review} both of which recently regained attention, see for example \cite{kiessling2004electromagnetic}.
+One approach is to modify Maxwell's equations as has been done by Born-Infeld \cite{born1934foundations} or Bopp-Podolsky \cite{podolsky1948review}, see also \cite{kiessling2004electromagnetic, kiessling2019force} and other approaches such as \cite{feynman1948relativistic} and more recently \cite{raju2011radiative}.
 Another approach is to introduce an extended charge model as it has been done by Abraham \cite{St.M.1906}, Lorentz \cite{lorentz2007theory}, and many others \cite{caldirola1956new}.
 Beside their tension with regard to Lorentz invariance, very early it was realized that such models introduce an electrodynamic inertial mass for which Dirac proposed his famous mass renormalization program to investigate the corresponding point charge limit \cite{dirac1938classical}; see \cite{PhysRevD.80.024031} for a recent approach in controlling such a point-charge limit.
 An entirely different approach was taken by Wheeler and Feynman \cite{wheeler1945interaction} who were able to derive an radiation reaction equation from an action-at-a-distance principle at the cost of introducing advanced and retarded delays in the equations of motion.
 Beside the problem of self-interaction, it is interesting to note that in the case of more than one interacting point-charges there are further difficulties connected to the emergence of singular fronts in the solutions to the Maxwell equations \cite{hartenstein2016}.